How to Create a Freelance Marketplace Like Upwork or Fiverr

 3. Which framework can we use for a freelancing marketplace?

-You can create the front end of your freelancing marketplace on any cart or simple PHP.
+You can create the front end of your freelancing marketplace on any cart or a simple PHP script.
 You may use Shipturtle to build the back end and manage multiple user listings and transactions.

 Get advanced functionalities like C2C, reverse bidding, booking & scheduling options along with advanced shipping, configurable vendor management, payment features, and more.
 Install Shipturtle today from the Shopify App Store and enjoy a free trial to experience its benefits firsthand.